scylladb/care-pet/docs/build-with-java.md

 The `config` object parses the arguments passed in the migrate command.
 In our case it's `hosts` and `datacenter`.
 The `hosts` argument expects the IP address of one of the nodes.
 The `datacenter` argument is `datacenter1` by default but could be different if you use Scylla Cloud.
 The command also accepts `username` and `password` arguments if required.

-The `createKeyspace` function creates a new `CqlSession` then executes the following CQL query stored in the `resources/care-pet-keyspace.cql` file:
+The `createKeyspace` function creates a new `CqlSession`, then executes the following CQL query stored in the `resources/care-pet-keyspace.cql` file:

 ```
 public void createKeyspace() {